Is Falafel Healthy For You?

 Calorie Content

 Falafel is relatively low in calories, especially when baked.
+The fat and calorie content of falafel depends on the cooking method, with baked or air-fried versions being lower in both compared to deep-fried falafel.
 Its high fiber content keeps you full, reducing the likelihood of overeating.

 Portion Control